kreteshq/kretes/README.md

 The directory structure in Huncwot is organized around your application **features**, and not **by type**.
-This means that artifacts, either client-side or server-side are kept togheter.
+This means that artifacts, either client-side or server-side are kept together.
 In other words, this approach groups together entities (classes, functions) that actually work together.
 This leads to high modularity of your application and better cohesion.